spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

 You can learn more about each environment variable's purpose by reviewing the API server's [documentation](https://github.com/spectrocloud/hello-universe-api#environment-variables).
-One variable that you should understand in greater detail is the `DB_HOST.` The value of this environment variable is constructed using two variables the Postgres service exposed, followed by the value `svc.cluster.local`.
-The combined value is the DNS value of the Postgres service container.
+One variable that you should understand in greater detail is the `DB_HOST.` The value of this environment variable is constructed using the output variables the Postgres service exposed.
+The `{{.spectro.app.$appDeploymentName.postgres-db.POSTGRESMSTR_SVC}}` variable contains the Kubernetes DNS value of the Postgres service container.

-A virtual cluster is a Kubernetes environment, and because it’s a Kubernetes environment, you can use the [Kubernetes DNS](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) record created for services and pods.
+A virtual cluster is a Kubernetes environment, and because it’s a Kubernetes environment, you can use the [Kubernetes DNS](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) record created for each service and pod.
 You will have another opportunity to practice this concept when you deploy the UI.